joshuamccluskey/reading-notes/README.md

 ### My Growth Mindset Mottos:

 * Keep a positive attitude and progress
-* Be disciplined, presistent, and consistent
+* Be disciplined, persistent, and consistent
 * Stay humble and adapt
 * Failing ~~isn't~~ __is__ amazing; embrace it and grow from it

-#### Thougts Growth Mindset:
+#### Thoughts Growth Mindset:

-**Stay true to yourself**, but be open to the environment that is around you. **Progress is not easy**, and it test you. **Keep looking up and ahead**, and use `git config` .  *Be disciplined, presistent, and consistent*, progress never happened without adaptation.
+**Stay true to yourself**, but be open to the environment that is around you. **Progress is not easy**, and it test you. **Keep looking up and ahead**, and use `git config` .  *Be disciplined, persistent, and consistent*, progress never happened without adaptation.
 Failing is truly a gift, celebrate it and grow.

 ## Table of Contents Reading Notes